 However, the scope of integrity testing reaches far beyond ascertaining a candidate’s probability to lie, steal, or commit fraud.
-In fact, measuring integrity can form a holistic assessment of an applicant and be a key indicator for determining other aspects of their character such as trustworthiness, dependability, values, and work ethic.
+Measuring an applicant’s integrity will allow you to form a holistic assessment of the individual and determine other aspects of their character such as trustworthiness, dependability, values, and work ethic.

 Integrity assessments also benefit organizations on many levels, not just fraud prevention.
-They offer objective predictions on a candidate’s job performance compared to unstructured interviews and can be valid predictors of absenteeism and counterproductive behavioral tendencies.
-They also allow for better culture fit matching as they can determine an individual’s resistance to managerial direction and measure predispositions towards rules of engagement.
+These tests offer objective predictions on a candidate’s job performance compared to unstructured interviews and can be valid predictors of absenteeism and counterproductive behavioral tendencies.

 For more information and inquiries about preemployment tests, don’t hesitate to contact Aptitude today.